dekuNukem/duckyPad/getting_started.md

 ### Download the duckyPad configurator

-[Head here to download the latest release](https://github.com/dekuNukem/duckyPad/releases) for Windows and macOS.
+[Head here to download the latest release](https://github.com/dekuNukem/duckyPad/releases) for Windows, macOS, and Linux.

 * The software is in early stages of development.
 If you run into any problems, please don't hesitate to [open an issue](https://github.com/dekuNukem/duckypad/issues), DM me on discord `dekuNukem#6998`, or contact me through `dekuNukem`@`gmail`.`com`.

 Extract the `.zip` file and launch the application by clicking `duckypad_config.exe`:

 ![Alt text](resources/pics/app/duckexe.png)

+For Linux users, simply run the `duckypad_config.py` script with Python3.6 or higher.

 ### "Untrusted App" Warnings